Publications via PubMed Central

 University of California (Santa Barbara)

-My research expertise and focus is in the area of iron absorption and metabolism.
+My research interests are in the areas of food safety, nutritional status and hematology/anemia, iron absorption and metabolism, as well as pathophysiology of diseases involving iron.
 My research also focuses on understanding the influence of dietary iron on intestinal tumorigenesis, using immunohistochemistry, proteomics, and gene expression analysis.